theycallmedewey/MSP430-WS2812/README.md

   * Added ability to control global brightness of the pixels on-the-fly

 Future improvements:
-  * Add more pattern options
+  * Add framework for patterns stored in program space
   * Allow upconversion from 565 encoding
-  * Better separate LED code from rotary encoder code

 Expect frequent cleanups and changes as this project is ongoing.